 Tuzigoot National Monument FAQ’s

-Let’s take a look at some of the most frequently asked questions regarding Tuzigoot.
+Let’s take a look at some of the most frequently asked questions regarding Tuzigoot National Monument.

 Yes, Tuzigoot National Monument is worth seeing.
-If you have plenty of spare time for sightseeing in your Sedona itinerary, don’t miss a visit to Tuzigoot, Montezuma and the Verde Canyon Railroad, which are all located to the southwest of town.
+If you have spare time in your Sedona itinerary, don’t miss a visit to Tuzigoot, Montezuma Castle and the Verde Canyon Railroad, which are all located to the southwest of town.

-It costs $10 per adult to visit Tuzigoot National Monument, but it is free entry with an America the Beautiful Interagency Pass.
+It costs $10 per adult to visit Tuzigoot National Monument, but you will receive free entry with an America the Beautiful Interagency Pass.

 More Historic Sites In Sedona

-We hope this guide to Tuzigoot National Monument helps with planning your visit!
+We hope this guide to Tuzigoot National Monument helps with planning your visit to Sedona!